 There’s a reason why movie sets have entire teams dedicated to lighting.
 It can make or break a room!
 Though before you shine any lights, it helps to paint or wallpaper the ceiling to make the room look taller when you’ve got soft and hard lighting balancing with each other.
 Place vertical floor lamps in the corners of the room to draw your eyes across the whole area.
 You should consider wall lamps too, which free up valuable space below and scatter more light.
 But it’s not all about electric.
 Pulling in as much natural light from your windows will help reduce the cramped feeling of the place as well.

 Our final tip is that you decorate your pad with the careful touch of Feng Shui.
 This is especially important in smaller spaces, because it’s much easier to feel the contrast of ill-placed furniture and colors when everything is competing in close quarters.
 Approach your home decor with a sense of minimalism — understand that less is easier to balance than more.
 Find the centers of gravity in each room, depending on how you use it, and make sure any one area doesn’t feel like it’s overcompensating without the right counter-balancing element.

-The beauty of home decor, even in a small space, is that there are seemingly endless ways to bring your dream home to life.
+The beauty of home decor (and home remodeling) is that there are seemingly endless ways to bring your dream home to life.
 What tips did we miss?
 How did you make magic in your own small space?
 Tell us in the comments!